DarthBurrit0/indestructibleart.com/content/featured/2013-12-29-weekly-recap.md

 = yaml =
 title: "Weekly Recap: Dec 22nd - 29th 2013"
-author: "Omar de Armas"
+author: "Omar de Armas and Evan Campbell"
-date: 2013-12-21
+date: 2013-12-29
-subtitle: "This year is almost over but that doesn't mean there aren't any rad stories to read on the internet. "
+subtitle: "This year is almost over but that doesn't mean there aren't any rad stories to read on the internet."
 layout: articles
 featuredimg: weekly-recap.png
 number: /posts/2013-12-29-weekly-recap.html